-From there the two fragrances diverge even further by developing in their own distinctive and interesting ways.
-34 Blvd.
-St. Germain has an ever changing kaleidoscopic effect.
+From there L’Eau du Trente-Quatre and 34BSG fragrances diverge further from each other by developing in their own distinctive and interesting ways.
+34 BSG has an ever changing kaleidoscopic effect.
 Notes blossom and change in a seemingly random way.
 It’s a wonderfully unpredictable experience.
-But 34 Blvd.
-St. Germain is also a warm, cashmere sweater of a fragrance, thus the need for a “L’Eau” version.
+But 34 BSG is also a warm, cashmere sweater of a fragrance, thus the need for a “L’Eau” version.

 L’Eau du Trente-Quatre has a very open structure and develops in a way similar to the intent of Lavin’s Arpege, which unfolds in the steps of a musical arpeggio.
 Similarly, L’Eau du Trente-Quatre's major notes and accords each have their time in the spotlight starting with the citrus top, descending to a nice rose-like floral accord of geranium and tuberose, warming with cinnamon leaf and a slightly sweet patchouli, then transitioning into the base which is an especially nice, natural, aromatic cedar.
 Through the entire development the grapefruit note sings a single descant pitch above the descending arpeggio of notes creating a series of dissonances and cadences until we land on the tonic triad of grapefruit, sweet, light patchouli and aromatic cedar.